For correct presentation and full functionality,

 - 6th February 2010

 It has been discovered that another WW2 American unit was based not far from Sarsden at Bruern Abbey, around three miles away.
-It's just possible that a soldier from this unit may also match with Mollie's suggestion that the soldier who borrowed the Diary was an 'airman'.
+It's just possible that a soldier from this unit may also match with Molly's suggestion that the soldier who borrowed the Diary was an 'airman'.
 This unit was the 877th Airborne Engineer Aviation Battalion.
 Research into this unit is ongoing.

 - 13th October 2009